AdvDebug/AntiCrack-DotNet/README.md

 * Taking Advantage of Binary Image Signature Mitigation Policy to prevent injecting Non-Microsoft Binaries.

 ## Other Detections
-* Checking if Unsigned Drivers are allowed to load
+* Checking if Unsigned Drivers are Allowed to Load

-* Checking if Test-Signed Drivers are allowed to load
+* Checking if Test-Signed Drivers are Allowed to Load

+* Detecting if Kernel Debugging are Enabled on the System

 ## Hooks Detection
 * Detecting Most Anti Anti-Debugging Hooking Methods on Common Anti-Debugging Functions by checking for Bad Instructions on Functions Addresses (Most Effective on x64)